 Austrian Way of St. James, section Mostviertel

-After one hour the church is already well visible, the ascent to the "mountain" begins.
+After one hour the church of Kollmitzsberg is well seen, the ascent to the "mountain" begins.

 Then we are at the church dedicated to St. Ottilie.
 From the cemetery you have a wonderful panoramic view of the Alps.

-The Ottilien Brunnen helps against eye problems.
+The Ottilien fountain helps against eye problems.
 I don't know if you have to drink the water or rub your eyes to get it to help.

 There is a Nepomuk window in the church and of course St. Ottilie is omnipresent.